endlesspint8/endlesspint8.github.io/_drafts/2016-08-01-six-pack-project-netherlands.md

 <img src="/gallery/2016/sixpack/weather_temp.png"> </br>
 <sub>Data source: <a href="http://www.climatemps.com/" target="_blank">ClimaTemps</a></sub>

-Punchline: for those of you who can't make Rio for the Olympic games, which by the way for them it's winter, come right over to Amsterdam where the weather is basically the same.
+Punchline to above graphic of temperature comparison: for those of you who can't make it to Rio for the Olympic games, where it is incidentally now their winter, come right over to Amsterdam where the weather is basically the same.
 Except more overcast, more rain, and less total sunlight.

 The upside to Holland not getting too hot is that I can more easily disregard (traditional) seasonal drinking and suit myself to the beers I wish to have in the moment.